muratk3n/thirdwave/en/README.md

 ---

-Now dat I have full-blown Linux, large and small, I can go back to `recoll`.
+Now dat I have full-blown Linux, in the large and small, I can go back to `recoll`.

 ---